 Combination skin produces a different amount of sebum in various sections, which results in uneven skin.
 The T-zone (across the forehead and down the nose and chin) looks oily and may have blackheads or enlarged pores.
 Cheeks and other areas may feel tight and dry.
 Look for products that control sebum production and spot treat the T-zone, while keeping other areas moisturized to create a balance of oil and moisture throughout.
 Check out: Black Sugar

 Acne is skin inflammation caused by excessive sebum production.
 It might seem contradictory, but acne-prone skin needs hydration, but without extra oils or pore-clogging ingredients.
 Exfoliating dead skin regularly helps keep pores clean, but avoid over-exfoliating, which will lead to dry skin.
 Look for products that cleanse and hydrate deeply without stripping away moisture, like an emulsion which helps skin maintain its oil/moisture balance.
+Tea Tree

 Has hyperpigmentation (brown spots), dullness

 Excessive production of melanin, which determines skin coloration, causes uneven skin tones and hyperpigmentation.
 Look for products that have increased sun protection, as well as brightening properties, like an ampoule which helps correct skin issues with a concentration of nutrients.